ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

       the standard message box, and centered in the middle of the screen. (description continues...)

-The key point here is the part of the first line inside the brackets.
+The key point here is the part of the first line inside the parentheses.
 This is called the **parameter list** and defines what parameters you give to the function.
 A parameter is some information that the function uses to decide what to do.

-Each parameter is listed, separated by commas.
-They can be one of the
+Each parameter is listed, separated by commas, and different between functions.
+They can be _one_ of the
 following:

 - string *name*
 <br>This parameter is a string, i.e. a piece of text.
 This means that for this
 parameter you supply text, surrounded by double-quotes.
-For example, `"My text"`. *name* is the name by which the parameter is referred to in the function description, it is not relevant for writing your script.
+For example, `"My text"`.<br>*name* is the name by which the parameter is referred to in the function description, it is not relevant for writing your script.

 - int *name*